 With a massive 48-inch coverage width, this Agri-Fab plug aerator will ensure that you aerate your lawn in the least number of passes.
 It has 24 galvanized spoons that will ensure that you never have to worry about rust.

-These spoons are able to comfortably penetrate up to 3 inches under the surface.
+These spoons can comfortably penetrate up to 3 inches under the surface.
 You also get a weight tray that can hold up to 175 pounds of extra weight to ensure improved penetration even when the ground seems too compacted.

 A Buyer’s Guide to Choosing a Tow-Behind Plug Aerator